Virtual Film Roster

 Valiant Hearts

-In a gripping true tale of survival against all odds, VALIANT HEARTS follows six Jewish children in 1942 who were hidden in the Chateau de Chambord, along with priceless artwork from the Louvre Museum.
+In a gripping true tale of survival against all odds, Valiant Hearts follows six Jewish children in 1942 who were hidden in the Chateau de Chambord, along with priceless artwork from the Louvre Museum.
 There they are aided by Rose, a conservator at Paris’s Jeu de Paume Museum and a member of the resistance, who is documenting the theft of art by Nazi officers.
 Rose and the children face almost unimaginable circumstances while learning about friendship, solidarity, and doing what’s right.
 Their unforgettable story brings this moment in history to life.

 Runtime: 92 minutes.
 Recommended for grades 9-12.